 Austria’s state broadcaster (ORF) shows the New Year’s Day event live (normally on the ORF 2 channel) or you can listen in on the radio (normally the Ö1 station).

-In 2023, these saw members of the Vienna state ballet performing to:
+In 2025, for example, members of the Vienna state ballet performed:

 Incidentally, the open-air Rathausplatz Film Festival in summer often includes a recording of the most-recent concert as a programme point.
 It’s a lovely event right in the centre.
 You might also find a recording playing at the Haus der Musik.